 “Personally, I haven’t slept in a bed in over 10 years.
 I cannot lay down”- Tracy.

 So what do people with AS want everyone else to know about their condition?
+Do they have any Medterra CBD reviews they want to share about calming the body and mind?
+How do they cope day-to-day with family, friends, work, and just life in general?
 We reached out on Social Media and to people within our community to get some firsthand perspectives.
 Here’s what people had to say:

 “Even though I might look fine on the outside, I am not fine on the inside.”